simonhw/gardening-services/README.md

 </details>

 ### The Reviews page
 A review page exists for each service that The Garden Path offers.
 Only users who have previously ordered a particular service can write reviews for it.
-The link to the review page is presented next to the star rating on each service page.
+The link to the reviews page is presented next to the star rating on each service page.
 When clicked, the user may read the various reviews that have been approved by the site administrators.

 ![Reviews page](docs/images/readme/reviews-mob.gif)